Expert Reviews – Tanzania

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.

 There is arguably no better safari destination than Tanzania.
 And, to be honest, I’m not even sure I should be using the word ‘arguably’ here!
-Tanzania’s superb network of wildlife reserves is the most extensive in Africa, collectively covering a quarter of the country’s surface area, and harbouring around 20 percent of the continent’s large mammal biomass.
-It includes the justifiably renowned Serengeti National Park, the centrepiece of the world’s largest migratory ecosystem (around two million wildebeest and zebra, along with a well fed entourage of lion, cheetah, leopard, hyena and various smaller predators) and lynchpin of a northern safari circuit that also incorporates the superlative Ngorongoro Crater (the world’s largest intact volcanic caldera) and pretty Lake Manyara National Park, with its giant tuskers and tree-climbing lions.
+Tanzania’s superb network of wildlife reserves (including 22 national parks) is the most extensive in Africa, collectively covering a quarter of the country’s surface area, and harbouring around 20% of the continent’s large mammal biomass.
+It includes the justifiably renowned Serengeti National Park, the centrepiece of the world’s largest migratory ecosystem (around two million wildebeest and zebra, along with a well-fed entourage of lion, cheetah, leopard, hyena and various smaller predators) and lynchpin of a Northern safari circuit that also incorporates the superlative Ngorongoro Crater (the world’s largest intact volcanic caldera) and pretty Lake Manyara National Park, with its giant tuskers and tree-climbing lions.

 Stephen is a travel writer and avid conservationist whose work appears in prestigious magazines such as Africa Geographic and Travel Africa.